CEOP: Child Exploitation and Online Protection Command

 Homework

-We will set homework every Friday on See Saw.
-This will be linked to the learning taking place in school or involve a particular skill to develop.
-Please ensure you upload photographs, comments or work your child has done before the following Friday.
+Every Tuesday there will be a post on Seesaw displaying key skills that you can help your child to develop at home.
+Please ensure you upload photographs, comments or work your child has done on Seesaw before the following Monday.
 Children will also receive WellComm homework each week.

 Talk in Nursery